Create the register

 final_bitstrings

-Remote emulators run on cloud infrastructure, allowing you to simulate larger quantum systems without local computational constraints.
+Remote emulators run on cloud infrastructure, potentially allowing to simulate larger quantum systems.
 As anticipated, for remote workflows credentials to create a connection are required.
 Here we will show how to create the specific handler of Pasqal Cloud services.
 Again, for more information about Pasqal Cloud and other providers, please refer to the Pasqal Cloud website (external).

 Let's first initialize a connection.
-Without providing the actual credentials, we can only create an empty connection object, for displaying purposes only:
+Without providing actual credentials, we can only create an empty object, for displaying purposes only:

 from pulser_pasqal import PasqalCloud